 Kent W. Robinson '65 Kent died Nov.
 22, 2022.
-He was born in Denver in December majored in chemical engineering, took his meals at Quadrangle Club, and belonged to the AIChE and the Rocky Mountain Empire Club.
+He was born in Denver in December 1940.

+He came to us from Cherry Creek High School in Denver, majored in chemical engineering, took his meals at Quadrangle Club, and belonged to the AIChE and the Rocky Mountain Empire Club.
 A 35-year career at Marathon Oil's research facility in Littleton, Colo., with five years in the middle in Burghausen, Germany, followed.